AbelMSG89/json-synchronized/README.md

 1. Copy `.env.example` to `.env` (default) or your preferred file (e.g., `.env.development`)
 2. Add your API credentials to the file
 3. For custom files: Use Command Palette:
-   `JSON Synchronizer: Select Environment File`
+   `JSON Synchronized: Select Environment File`
 4. For default `.env`: Just place it in your workspace root - it will be loaded automatically

 **Supported .env file paths:**